LaurenC2022/portfolio/README.md

     - Fundamental Computer Science Knowledge: review arrays, lists, vectors, and linked lists in Python, C# and C by reading textbooks and using Copilot to quick me on knowledge.
 Then complete LeetCode problems relavant to arrays, lists, vectors and linked lists in Python, C# or C

+    - Reading: section 1 of Clean Code by Rovert C. Martin

 - ### Areas of Growth: October 21, 2024 - October 27, 2024

     - Found Open Source Projects to become involved in: Recipe Sage